-- Q. How long will patients stay on cemiplimab? - A. The prescribing information indicates until disease progression or unacceptable toxicity. - Q. Is PD-L1 testing required for patients to be eligible to receive cemiplimab? - A. Yes, it is.
-PD-L1 testing is recommended for all patients diagnosed with non-small cell lung cancer, preferably at diagnosis.
-PD-L1 expression by an FDA-approved test is reported as tumor proportion score (TPS).
-Low = <1%; Moderate = 1-49%; high = >50%.
-Patients receiving cemiplimab are required to have a high TPS score. - Q. Are there standard dosage reductions for irAEs associated with cemiplimab? - A. There are no dosage reductions for irAEs associated with cemiplimab.
-The dose is either held until the irAE resolves sufficiently (typically to Grade 0 or Grade 1) or, if the irAE is severe enough, cemiplimab is discontinued permanently. - Q. Does the safety profile of cemiplimab differ when it is used in various tumor types? - A. Generally, the safety profile of cemiplimab is similar across tumor types.
+Q How long will patients stay on cemiplimab?

+A. The prescribing information indicates until disease progression or unacceptable toxicity for up to 24 months.

+Q. Is PD-L1 testing required for patients to be eligible to receive cemiplimab?

+A. No PD-L1 testing is required for patients receiving cemiplimab for BCC.

+Q. Are there standard dosage reductions for irAEs associated with cemiplimab?

+A. There are no dosage reductions for irAEs associated with cemiplimab.
+The dose is either held until the irAE resolves sufficiently (typically to Grade 0 or Grade 1) or, if the irAE is severe enough, cemiplimab is discontinued permanently.

+Q. Does the safety profile of cemiplimab differ when it is used in various tumor types?

+A. Generally, the safety profile of cemiplimab is similar across tumor types.
 However, the context may be different-patients with other tumor types may have differing comorbidities or underlying organ dysfunction.
 For example, lung cancer patients may have underlying lung disease that will exacerbate shortness of breath associated with pneumonitis.
-The side-effect profile may vary if given as monotherapy or in combination with pneumonitis. - Q. How do I counsel my patients about immunizations? - A. That's a logical question, given that the checkpoint inhibitors alter the immune response.
+The side-effect profile may vary if given as monotherapy or in combination with pneumonitis.

+Q. How do I counsel my patients about immunizations?

+A. That's a logical question, given that the checkpoint inhibitors alter the immune response.
 Advise your patients not to receive live vaccines (eg, measles, mumps, and rubella and the varicella vaccine [Zostavax®]) because they have not been evaluated in this setting.
 The use of attenuated vaccines has been and continues to be evaluated.
 Counsel patients to discuss all immunizations with the oncology team prior to administration so the benefits and risks can be weighed on an individual basis.
 For example, SHINGRIX®, approved in 2017, is an attenuated (non-live) varicella vaccine; its use should be discussed with the oncology team if a recommendation is being made for the patient to receive the injection series.
 Patients should be encouraged to get the inactivated influenza vaccine annually.
 The nasal spray flu vaccine is a live attenuated influenza vaccine and should not be administered to patients treated with immune checkpoint inhibitors.